Readability Formulas

 7. Improving User Manuals: User manuals and instructional materials can be challenging to comprehend due to technical jargon and complex procedures.
 ARI can improve the readability of these materials, ensuring users can follow instructions and operate devices or systems safely.

-ARI and Flesch Reading Ease (FRE) are two popular formulas developed by Rudolf Flesch.
+ARI and Flesch Reading Ease (FRE) are two popular readability formulas.
 Here are the differences:

 Calculation Method: ARI scores text based on the average number of characters per word and the average number of words per sentence.
 It uses a mathematical formula that outputs a numerical score.
 The FRE formula calculates readability based on the average number of syllables per word and the average number of words per sentence.
 It also employs a mathematical formula that outputs a numerical score.